webgme/webgme/docs/deployment/third_part_integration.rst

 ----------------------------------------------------
 Before turning on authentication you must generate a set of  `RSA Keys <https://en.wikipedia.org/wiki/RSA_(cryptosystem)>`_.
 These are used to encrypt (the private key) and decrypt (the public key) the tokens containing the users identity.
 Sharing the private key with CPS-VO allows it to forward the users identity to WebGME.
-One way of doing this is to set the token query when navigating to your WebGME site, e.g. ``https://mywebgme.org?token=<tokenString>``.
+(One way of doing this is to set the token query when navigating to your WebGME site, e.g. ``https://mywebgme.org?token=<tokenString>``.)

 1. Create a new directory, e.g. ``mkdir token_keys``, next to your checked out repository.
 (It's important that these keys are outside the cwd of the running WebGME server.)
-2. Using openssl (available for  `windows <http://gnuwin32.sourceforge.net/packages/openssl.htm>`_ a private key  is generated with:
+2. Using openssl (available for  `windows here <http://gnuwin32.sourceforge.net/packages/openssl.htm>`_) a private key  is generated with:
     ``openssl genrsa -out token_keys/private_key 1024``
 3. The public key is generated from the private key with:
     ``openssl rsa -in token_keys/private_key -pubout > token_keys/public_key``

-With the keys ready the next step is to configure WebGME to enable authentication/authorization.
+With the keys generated the next step is to configure WebGME to enable authentication/authorization.
 Since you probably want to have a different configuration for deploying the server then when you're developing your application it's advised to create a new configuration that appends to your default configuration.